-1We hope that it is, anyway.
+1Perhaps.
 Neither Agda's meta-theory nor its implementation have been formally verified to be correct.

 4 An Extension of foetus Which Handles Guarded Corecursion

 When Agda was extended to support coinductive data types and guarded corecursion Andreas Abel just made a small change to the termination checker: an extra row and column was added to the call matrices, representing guardedness.